-In this article, we’re going to cover why it’s so important that you keep updating website content regularly…not just continuing to add new content, but going through your old content and refreshing those articles and pages with key information and links etc. Below are 14 key reasons why updating your content is a must.
-This is especially true for small businesses looking to get seo.
+Today, we’re going to cover why it’s so important that you keep updating website content regularly…not just continuing to add new content, but going through your old content and refreshing those articles and pages with key information and links etc. Below are 14 key reasons why updating your content is a must.
+This is especially true for small businesses looking to get SEO.

 That’s why it is so important to have a website that functions the best it possibly can, and one that stays relevant and up-to-date.